ryanvera/Procedural-Terrain-Generation/README.md

 The goal is to analyze their performance, visual output, and use cases in computer graphics.

+## Algorithm Descriptions
+The following section provides a detailed explanation of the three algorithms implemented in this project.
+Each algorithm is described in terms of its purpose, methodology, and key parameters.
+By understanding these algorithms, readers can gain insights into their applications in procedural terrain generation and their respective strengths and limitations.

+### Perlin Noise
+Perlin Noise is a gradient noise function developed by Ken Perlin, widely used in procedural texture generation.
+It produces smooth, continuous patterns that resemble natural phenomena such as clouds, terrain, or wood grain.
+The algorithm works by interpolating random gradients at grid points and blending them to create a coherent noise pattern.
+It is computationally efficient and supports multi-octave layering to achieve more complex textures.

+In this implementation, smoothing was performed using a fractal method, which combines multiple layers of Perlin Noise at different frequencies and amplitudes.
+This approach enhances the visual complexity and realism of the generated patterns.

+#### Fractal Smoothing Parameters
+- **Octaves**: The number of layers of Perlin Noise combined to create the final texture.
+Higher values result in more detail.
+- **Persistence**: Controls the amplitude of each successive octave.
+A lower value reduces the contribution of higher-frequency layers.
+- **Lacunarity**: Determines the frequency of each successive octave.
+Higher values increase the frequency, creating finer details.
+- **Amplitude**: Controls the intensity of the noise pattern.
+Higher values increase the contrast between peaks and valleys, creating more pronounced features, while lower values produce smoother, less distinct patterns.
+Adjusting the amplitude allows for fine-tuning the visual impact of the generated texture.
+- **Scale**: Determines the spacing between the gradients in the Perlin Noise grid.
+Smaller values result in more compressed patterns with finer details, while larger values produce broader, smoother patterns.
+Adjusting the scale allows for control over the level of detail in the generated texture.

+#### Gaussian Smoothing Parameters
+- **Sigma**: Represents the standard deviation of the Gaussian function used for smoothing Perlin noise.
+    A higher sigma value results in smoother noise with less detail, while a lower sigma value retains more fine-grained details.

+### Diamond Square
+The Diamond Square algorithm is a fractal-based technique for generating heightmaps, often used in terrain generation.
+It starts with a grid of points, where corner values are initialized.
+The algorithm alternates between two steps:
+1. **Diamond Step**: Calculates the midpoint of each square by averaging its corners and adding a random offset.
+2. **Square Step**: Calculates the midpoint of each edge by averaging the two adjacent corners and adding a random offset.
+This process is repeated recursively, with the random offset decreasing at each iteration to create realistic terrain with varying levels of detail.

+### Voronoi Biome
+Voronoi Biome generation is based on Voronoi diagrams, which partition space into regions based on the proximity to a set of seed points.
+Each region corresponds to the area closest to a specific seed.
+This method is commonly used in procedural generation to simulate natural phenomena such as cellular structures, biome distribution, or settlement layouts.
+By assigning different properties to each region, Voronoi diagrams can create diverse and visually appealing patterns for use in games or simulations.

 ## File Structure
 ```
 /Project